A Walk in Facebook: Uniform Sampling of Users in Online Social Networks: Data Collection

-{\bf Implementation Details about the Crawls.} In Section \ref{sec:multiple-chains}, we discussed the advantages of using multiple parallel chains both in terms of convergence and implementation.
-We ran $|V_0|=28$ different independent crawls for each algorithm, namely MHRW, BFS and RW, all seeded at the same initial, randomly selected nodes $V_0$.
-We let each independent crawl continue until exactly 81K samples are collected.\footnote{We count towards this value all repetitions, such as the self-transitions of MHRW, and returning to an already visited state (RW and MHRW).
-As a result, the total number of unique nodes visited by each MHRW crawl is significantly smaller than 81K.} In addition to the 28$\times$3 crawls (BFS, RW and MHRW), we ran the UNI sampling until we collected 982K valid users, which is comparable to the 957K unique users collected with MHRW.
+We ran $28$ different independent crawls for each crawling methodology, namely MHRW, BFS and RW, all seeded at the same set of randomly selected nodes.
+We collected exactly 81K samples for each independent crawl.
+We count towards this value all repetitions, such as the self-transitions of MHRW, and returning to an already visited state (RW and MHRW).
+In addition to the 28$\times$3 crawls (BFS, RW and MHRW), we ran the UNI sampling until we collected 984K valid users, which is comparable to the 957K unique users collected with MHRW.

-In terms of implementation, we developed a multi-threaded crawler in Python and used a cluster of 56 machines.
-A crawler does HTML scraping to extract the basic node information (Fig. \ref{fig:nodeinfo}) of each visited node.
-We also have a server that coordinates the crawls so as to avoid downloading duplicate information of previously visited users.
-This coordination brings many benefits: we take advantage of the parallel chains in the sampling methodology to speed up the process, we do not overload the FB platform with duplicate requests, and the crawling process continues in a faster pace since each request to FB servers returns new information.